Nick-Fong925/Nick-Fong925/README.md

 ### Hi there 👋

-I'm Nick an aspiring full-stack developer!
+-I'm Nick an aspiring full-stack developer!
 I have a passion for solving small business challenges and building community through technology solutions

-🧑🏻‍💻 React/Node/Html/CSS/Java/Python/C++
+-🧑🏻‍💻 React/Node/Html/CSS/Java/Python/C++
-🌱 I’m currently learning full-stack web development and generative ai 👯 I’m looking to collaborate with any likeminded individuals who are willing to challenge themselves and push boundaries 📫 How to reach me: email: nicholasfong1120@gmail.com
+-🌱 I’m currently learning full-stack web development and generative ai -👯 I’m looking to collaborate with any likeminded individuals who are willing to challenge themselves and push boundaries -📫 How to reach me: email: nicholasfong1120@gmail.com -😄 Pronouns: he/him
-😄 Pronouns: he/him